Tiendil/tiendil-org-content/content/posts/2024-04-01-about-book-economics-the-users-guide/en.md

 In the book, Ha-Joon Chang:

-- Advises studying various types of economic judgments, developing critical thinking, and choosing an approach/theory/model suitable for concrete circumstances.
+- Advises studying various economic judgments, developing critical thinking, and choosing an approach/theory/model suitable for concrete circumstances.
 - Tries to explore a wide range of countries, each differing in various parameters, to avoid biases akin to the [WEIRD](https://en.wikipedia.org/wiki/Psychology#WEIRD_bias) phenomenon in psychology.
 - Constantly criticizes opinions like "there is only one right approach to …".